MachineEditor/DeepFaceLab-MVE/README.md

 SAE model Cage-Trump video: https://www.youtube.com/watch?v=2R_aqHBClUQ

-SAE model Putin-Navalny video: https://www.youtube.com/watch?v=Jj7b3mqx-Mw
+SAE model Elon Musk - Robert Downey jr video: https://www.youtube.com/watch?v=OLWFnPwzgEY

 Scene with extremely obstructed face in helmet, that cannot be handled by any other classic faceswap model (how to train it read tips):